The Golden Glow

 Jelke had come to know many margarine moonshiners over the years—men who like the drummer in Twain’s Life on the Mississippi worshipped only one God, money.
 The moonshiners knew that there was a vast market for a cheap, yellow table spread, and the only way to exploit that market was to sell illegally colored margarine that appeared to comply with the federal tax law.
 It was just a matter of packaging, and the moonshiners knew all the tricks of illegally coloring and selling margarine.
 In these men, Jelke saw salvation for his company during the lean years following the 1902 amendments and particularly after the 1909 Supreme Court ruling that destroyed the margarine industry’s attempt to sell naturally colored margarine without the burdensome federal tax.
 If moonshiners wanted to break the law and color white margarine after it left Jelke’s hands, there was nothing that Jelke could do to prevent it.
 But Jelke also saw a benefit if he helped them.
 And so he did.

 The federal government did not view Jelke’s assistance with amusement.
 In 1911, he was indicted by a federal grand jury for being part of a conspiracy to evade the taxes imposed upon colored margarine by the 1902 amendments.
 Judge Kenesaw Mountain Landis (later the first baseball commissioner) had ordered the investigation into the matter.
 According to the indictment, Jelke was the mastermind behind a plot that enabled moonshiners to sell yellow margarine that appeared to comply with the federal taxes.
-Under the 1902 amendments, each firkin of margarine placed into the stream of commerce had to bear a revenue stamp as evidence of the tax payment, which, for yellow margarine was 40 times higher than its white counterpart.
+Under the 1902 amendments, each firkin of margarine placed into the stream of commerce had to bear a revenue stamp as evidence of the tax payment, which for yellow margarine was 40 times higher than its white counterpart.
 A typical firkin was held together by three metal hoops.
 The revenue stamps were customarily affixed to the middle hoop, which was called the bilge hoop.
 The centerpiece of the plot was a specially-designed firkin with a removable bilge hoop.
-According to the indictment, Jelke sold moonshiners one firkin of yellow margarine and dozens of firkins of white margarine in these special firkins.
+According to the indictment, Jelke sold moonshiners one firkin of yellow margarine and dozens of firkins of white margarine in these special casks.
 The taxes were paid on each, and the revenue stamps were affixed to the removable bilge hoops.
 But the white margarine sold by Jelke to the moonshiners also had been specially manufactured: it was softer and more pliable than ordinary margarine.
 In addition, each of the firkins of white margarine contained about two pounds less than capacity.
 With each firkin of white margarine, Jelke provided two pounds of a color additive.
 Jelke had supplied the means and method to bootleg oleo.

 The moonshiner would sell the yellow margarine first.
 When the firkin was empty, the moonshiner would open a firkin of white margarine and mix in the two pounds of the color additive.
 Because the white margarine was soft and pliable, it was easy to mix right in the firkin.
 The color additive, a powder, added the necessary texture and hue.
 The end result was a firkin full of yellow margarine of the correct weight with the proper appearance.
 The moonshiner would then switch the bilge hoops on the two containers.
 Since the revenue stamps were fixed to the bilge hoops, it appeared that the firkin of newly-mixed yellow margarine complied with the federal tax law.
 The moonshiner would repeat this process, moving the bilge hoop with the revenue stamps for yellow margarine each time he mixed up a new batch of moonshined butter-hued margarine.
 In the end, the moonshiner effectively sold dozens of firkins of yellow margarine yet paid the higher tax only on one.